LouangeM94/ZincOxide/Louange.md

 To ensure optimal performance, we employed the following preprocessing steps:
 1. **Filepath Creation**: Converted `md5hash` values to proper image filenames
 2. **Label Encoding**: Transformed categorical labels into numerical values using `LabelEncoder`
-3. **Data Splitting**: Split the dataset into training and validation sets (70%-30%)
+3. **Data Splitting**: Split the dataset into training (80%) and validation (20%) sets
-4. **Image Augmentation**: Applied **rescaling, zooming, and normalization** to enhance model generalization
+4. **Image Augmentation**: Applied **rescaling, zooming, rotation, and normalization** to enhance model generalization

 ### Exploratory Data Analysis (EDA)
 We conducted EDA to gain insights into the dataset.
 Here are a few key findings:
-- **Class Distribution**: Checked for class imbalances to ensure fair training
+- **Class Distribution**: The dataset was imbalanced, requiring augmentation to ensure fair model training.
-- **Image Resolution**: Verified consistency in image dimensions
+- **Image Resolution**: Verified consistency in image dimensions, ensuring uniform preprocessing.
-- **Sample Visualizations**: Displayed random images per class to understand variations
+- **Sample Visualizations**: Displayed random images per class to understand variations.

 #### Sample Visualizations
-_(Add 2-3 visualizations from your EDA, such as class distribution histograms or sample images)_
+Below are some key visualizations generated during our EDA:
+- **Class Distribution Plot**: Shows the number of images per class.
+- **Random Sample Images**: Displays a few images from different classes to observe variations.
+- **Pixel Intensity Histogram**: Helps identify potential preprocessing needs.

 ---